 Why Trust Us

 The mission of DIVEIN is to point divers toward the best equipment they can find for their specific needs.
-We test, stress and research the gear we consider best in class and review this equipment by comparing them to each other.
+We test, stress, and research the gear we consider best in class and review this equipment by comparing it to each other.

-We’ve tried an amazing amount of BCDs, regs, masks and fins!!
-We’ve squeezed into a lot of suits too–both wet and dry–to test how they work in different types of water.
+We’ve tried a staggering number of BCDs, regs, masks and fins!!
+We’ve squeezed into a lot of suits too—both wet and dry—to test how they work in different types of water.
 All this so you can read our reviews and know what to expect.